hiroshitashir/spotify-shows-openai/README.md

 This script gets your top playing artists on Spotify and have openai parse nearby concerts from songkick.com.

 ## Credentials
-You need the following credentials in environment variables:
+You would need the following credentials in environment variables in order to run.

 ```
+# For OpenAI
 export OPENAI_API_KEY=<openai key>

+# For Spotify integration
 export SPOTIPY_CLIENT_ID='<client id>'
 export SPOTIPY_CLIENT_SECRET='<client secret>'
 export SPOTIPY_REDIRECT_URI='<direct uri>'

 export LOCATION=<Your location>
 ```